MichelleGuan/Blog/AWS.md

 # AWS
 ## Route 53
 This is the entry of AWS, provide Domain Name System (DNS) web services.
 We can set two types host zone, public for outsite url and private for VPC connect.
-A public hosted zone is a container that holds information about how you want to route traffic on the internet for a specific domain whereas a private hosted zone is a container for records for a domain that you host in Amazon virtual private clouds (VPCs).
+A public hosted zone is a container that holds information about how you want to route traffic on the internet for a specific domain whereas a private hosted zone is a container to records for a domain that you host in Amazon virtual private clouds (VPCs).
 We use public host zone to route traffic to a CloudFront distribution or a web server in data center.
 ## CloudFront
 CloudFront is the AWS content delivery network (CDN), which can deliver your entire website by using a global network of edge locations.
 We setting /api/.. to origin service, and for default request, they are set to S3-web-frontend.
 ![Image](./images/cloudfront.png)